SAP-archive/teched2021-ANA260/exercises/Section 1 - Creating Your First Story/README.md

 ![Image 91_92_93_94](https://user-images.githubusercontent.com/90856848/137990847-9feb9649-7bc3-430b-a24f-ff22e8bd88fe.png)

-<br> **Quality Check!** Does our table look like this screenshot?
+<br> ⚠️**Quality Check!** Does our table look like this screenshot?
 We have now formatted our chart so the % symbols for gross margin are indicated in the subtitle.
 This cleans up the table visualization.

 ![Quality Check 4](https://user-images.githubusercontent.com/90856848/137991025-72a18c2f-ed54-44cb-b280-468ec84aaff3.png)

-<br> Let us shift our focus back to our dashboard layout.
+<br> 🚩Let us shift our focus back to our dashboard layout.
 We want to now add some KPIs that stand out for story viewers.

 95. Select **Top Lane**

 ![Image 95](https://user-images.githubusercontent.com/90856848/137991131-0f38faa3-82b3-4a70-83ce-adbe5ae0cc56.png)

-<br> Since this lane is in now at the top of our dashboard, let us add some easily viewable KPIs as numeric point charts in our story.
+<br> 🚩Since this lane is in now at the top of our dashboard, let us add some easily viewable KPIs as numeric point charts in our story.
 Numeric point charts are a chart visualization that display the total of a measure and are best suited for highlighting key business KPIs.
 They can be filtered so the KPI describes a specific context relevant to the business user.

 96. Click **Insert**